igeorge0902/Gateway/dalogin/README.md

 - dB layer (MySQL 5.x)
 - (ORM) service model with Hibernate 5.x
 - Data Access Object layer
-- RESTful service methods that passes the DAO objects to the controller
+- service methods that passes the DAO objects to the controller
-- RESTful controller layer to provide HTTP methods
+- JAX-RS controller layer to provide HTTP methods
-- TOMCAT 7 or GlassFish 4 servlet container as middleware component (Tomcat with crossContext enabled (required))
+- TOMCAT 7, GlassFish 4 or wildFly 10.x servlet container as middleware component (Tomcat with crossContext enabled (required))
-- APACHE httpd 2.2 server with mod_jk connector to front TOMCAT or GlassFish with AJP (optional for load-balancing, otherwise you are supposed to use a webserver to properly access the header fields)
+- APACHE httpd 2.2 server with mod_jk connector to front the application server with AJP (optional for load-balancing, otherwise you are supposed to use a webserver to properly access the header fields) -> alternatively you can use the Apache proxy modules, but I have not tested it.

 Configured to run on SSL only, which is required as right now the iOS part is configured to use Certificate Authority (CA) -> [Using Self-Signed SSL Certificates with iOS](https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)